One Wild Ride

-One Wild Ride is a 1925 short silent comedy film directed by Robert F. McGowan.
-It was the 45th Our Gang short subject to be released.
+One Wild Ride is a 1925 short silent comedy film, the 45th in the Our Gang series, directed by Robert F. McGowan.
+It was remade in the 1932 short Free Wheeling.

-Synopsis
+Plot

 The gang has a taxi, consisting of an old Model T with no engine, pushed by a horse.
-When the owner takes his horse back, they must rely on motorists to tow them to the top of the hill so they can coast down.
-Little Farina borrows the car and it runs out of control all over town, causing mayhem everywhere it goes.
+When the owner reclaims his horse, they must rely on motorists to tow them to the top of the hill so that they can coast down.
+Little Farina borrows the car and it runs out of control all over town, causing mayhem everywhere that it goes.